sbmlteam/sbmlteam.github.io/site/content/software/sbmltoolbox/_index.md

 ## Please cite the paper if you use SBMLToolbox

 Citations are crucial to our ability to justify continued development of SBMLToolbox, as well as our academic careers.
-If you use SBMLToolbox and you publish papers about your software, we ask that you please cite the [paper](https://academic.oup.com/bioinformatics/article/22/10/1275/237481):
+If you use SBMLToolbox and you publish papers about your software, we ask that you **please cite the [paper](https://academic.oup.com/bioinformatics/article/22/10/1275/237481)**:
 {{< cite notice="true" title="SBMLToolbox: an SBML toolbox for MATLAB users" authors="Keating, S. M., Bornstein, B. J., Finney, A., and Hucka M." source="_Bioinformatics_, 22(10):1275–1277, 2006" link="https://doi.org/10.1093/bioinformatics/btl111" bibtex="sbmltoolbox.bib" endnote="sbmltoolbox.ris" >}}